giild/menuexample/README.md

 11. Save the changes and refresh your browser.
 You should see a hamburger menu in the upper left corner

+## Errors & Troubleshooting

+ERROR in Plugin "react" was conflicted between "page.json >> eslint-config-react-app >> ..."

+This happens if there's hidden characters in one of the navbar files or one of the files is not correct.
+The solution is to double check each file.

+1. delete the contents of Navbar.js, Navbar.css, NavbarData.js

+2. Go to the Github repository src/components/ folder

+3. Select each file, click Raw, copy and paste the contents into the corresponding file

+4. Stop npm with Ctrl-C

+5. Run npm start

 ## ReactJS Menu Project